 Periodontics is the branch of dentistry that specializes in preventing, diagnosing, and treating periodontal diseases and in the placement of dental implants.
-Our dentist is familiar with the latest techniques for diagnosing and treating periodontal disease and is also trained in performing cosmetic periodontal procedures.
+Our Dentist in Round Rock, TX is familiar with the latest techniques for diagnosing and treating periodontal disease and is also trained in performing cosmetic periodontal procedures.

 What Are Periodontal Pockets?